Rowing Blazers

 Rowing Blazers is an American clothing and accessories brand founded by Jack Carlson.
 The brand is known for its blazers, rugby shirts, and other apparel, as well as its colorful, slightly subversive take on "preppy" style, its celebrity clientele, and high-profile collaborations.

-In 2024, Rowing Blazers was acquired by Tory Burch co-founder Christopher Burch's investment firm Burch Creative Capital for very little money.
+In 2024, Rowing Blazers was acquired by Tory Burch co-founder Christopher Burch's investment firm Burch Creative Capital.

 Overview

 Rowing Blazers was established in New York City in 2017, producing collections in Manhattan's Garment District and in Europe.
 The brand takes its name from Carlson's book about the blazer tradition at rowing clubs around the world and the stories, myths, and rituals around them.
 Aside from its ready-to-wear collections, the brand makes blazers for rowing clubs and collegiate rowing teams around the world, as well as for other clubs and organizations, including The Explorers Club.

 The brand is known for combining elements from the worlds of tailoring, sportswear, and streetwear, and for its celebrity clientele, including Timothée Chalamet, Pete Davidson, Gwyneth Paltrow, Russell Westbrook, Justin and Hailey Bieber, BTS, and Mindy Kaling.

 Rowing Blazers has been featured in Vogue, Esquire, The New York Times, and other publications.
 GQ called Rowing Blazers "the brand that's saving prep by kicking down its walls," and The London Times referred to it as a "cult streetwear brand, worn by Timothée Chalamet, inspired by a young, sporting Prince Charles."